Samk13/react-redux-sim-sam-app/README.md

 Gör look&feel tema-baserad med vanilla-css variabler.

 ## Todos

-- [ ] show some feedback when new article is created
+- [] save routes as variabels in the routes so we have better erroring message
+- [] fix menu jumps to a new location when it is closed / opened
+- [] code split cardItem into smaller components

 ## done:

+- [x] show some feedback when new article is created
 - [x] restyle input form, looks empty now
 - [x] consistent margins
 - [x] new articles should appear on top